TL;DR

 Renewal windows and contract anniversaries produce some of the most honest feedback you'll receive.
 Customers who are thinking about leaving tend to be more direct about what's not working.

 Intent analysis and sentiment trend tracking are essential here.
 Intent analysis identifies phrases like "not worth it," "considering alternatives," "too expensive for what we get."
-Sentiment trend tracking shows whether an account's overall tone has been declining over weeks or months, even if individual scores look acceptable.
+These aren't sentiment signals alone.
+They're behavioral signals: the customer is telling you what they plan to do next.
+Sentiment trend tracking adds the time dimension, showing whether an account's overall tone has been declining over weeks or months, even if individual scores look acceptable.

 5. Advocacy: Amplify Promoters and Optimize Messaging

-Sentiment analysis paired with entity recognition helps identify not just who your promoters are, but what specifically drives their loyalty.
+Sentiment analysis paired with entity recognition helps identify what specifically drives loyalty among your promoters.
 Is it the onboarding experience?
 A specific feature?
 The support team's responsiveness?
 AI surfaces the emotional language and themes tied to advocacy, so marketing and CX teams can build campaigns, case studies, and referral programs grounded in what actually resonates.

 When AI shows that your highest-NPS customers consistently mention "setup speed" and "support responsiveness" as the reasons they'd recommend you, that's messaging intelligence you can't get from a score alone.